webbjj/clustertools/docs/source/installation.rst

 >>> pip install clustertools

-however please note this has not been thoroughly tested.
+however please note this version is not updated as frequently as the GitHub repository.

 Requirements